 It makes 9 generous squares or can be sliced on the diagonal for a larger serving size of 18 triangles.
-You can make it in the morning, and just quickly reheat it while you allow your turkey to rest before carving it.
+You can make it in the morning, and just quickly reheat it before serving.

 Watch My Video Demo of This Recipe Below!